harshulr/PharmacyLocator/README.md

     keep increasing till we find a pharmacy, but since the co-ordinates were so near and not many pharmacies I went with checking distance of user to all the pharmacies)

     Return the nearest pharmacy as JSON object.

+    Two screenshots of the test cases are attached on the main page of the project with name Example.png, Example2.png